 You can adjust this dish completely to your own liking.
 Some Udon soups are very well filled, while others prefer just a very well seasoned broth with the noodles.

-One main, and most important thing is the broth.
+One main, and most important thing is the broth!
 Personally I like a very umami rich broth for this soup.
 You can check out the basic vegetable broth recipe here.
 For the noodle soup I normally add a good handful of dried mushrooms, and some miso paste.
-And then I let the ginger, lemongrass and chilli infuse in the strained stock for a while.
+Then I let the ginger, lemongrass and chilli infuse in the strained stock for a few hours.

 This Udon noodle soup recipe is part of my series; 'Travels of taste'.
 Using our imaginations to meet other cultures through food.
 So today we go to China.
 Get ready to imagine yourself travelling through this divers country whilst discovering its amazing cuisine.
 Check out my full China 'travels of taste' post; >>> China, It's all about FOOD!